Moving to Korea: The Complete Checklist from Pre-Arrival to Your First 30 Days

 | Within 14 days of lease/move-in | File 전입신고 at district office | Fine ₩100,000 to ₩1,000,000; deposit loses legal protection |

-| After 6 months of residency | NHIS regional enrollment (non-employees) as of April 23 2025 | Mandatory enrollment; back-premiums may apply |
+| After 6 months of residency | NHIS regional enrollment (non-employees), a rule in effect since July 16 2019 | Mandatory enrollment; back-premiums may apply |

-| January 1 2027 | K-ETA required for all visa-free travelers | Denied boarding without prior authorization (currently suspended through Dec 31 2026 for 22 countries; verify at k-eta.go.kr) |
+| Currently scheduled: January 1 2027 | K-ETA expected to be required again for visa-free travelers (unless the exemption is extended) | Denied boarding without prior authorization.
+Currently suspended through Dec 31 2026 for 67 countries; verify your nationality at k-eta.go.kr before booking.
+The prior two reactivation dates were each extended. |

 Pre-arrival: 60 to 30 days out